A Geometric Approach for Bounding Average Stopping Time: Proof of Theorem

 \section{Proof of Theorem \ref{fundamental}}

 \la{fundamentalapp}

 We need some preliminary results.
-If $X$ is a random variable such that $\Pr \{ X < c \} = 1$, then it is clear that $\bb{E} [ X ] \leq c$.
-However, it is not so obvious that the inequality is strict.
-Since such strict inequality plays a crucial role in our proof of the theorem, we state it and provide a rigorous proof in the sequel.
+If $X$ is a random variable such that $\Pr \{ X < c \} = 1$, then it is intuitive that $\bb{E} [ X ] < c$.
+However, there exists no proof in the literature for such intuition.
+Since the strictness of the inequality plays a crucial role in our proof of the theorem, we provide a rigorous proof in the sequel.